pykeen/ilpc2022/README.md

 # KG Inductive Link Prediction Challenge (ILPC) 2022 [![Zenodo DOI](https://zenodo.org/badge/460713416.svg)](https://zenodo.org/badge/latestdoi/460713416)

-While in *transductive* link prediction, the entities are the same in both the training and inference graph, in *inductive* link prediction, the inference graph contains new entities.
+While in *transductive* link prediction, the training and inference graph are the same (and therefore contain the same entities), in *inductive* link prediction, there is a disjoint inference graph that potentially contains new, unseen entities.

 <img alt="A schematic diagram of inductive link prediction"
      src="https://pykeen.readthedocs.io/en/latest/_images/ilp_1.png"